 Just before the case was resolved, the AmMed was acquired by Arriva Medical.
 We thought the problems were resolved and patients would be protected.

-That may not be the case.
+That may not be the case (see our updates below).

 While eating lunch today, I came across a half page ad in the Tampa Bay Times.
 The advertisement is for an external men’s catheter.
 With headlines of “no out-of-pocket cost” and “covered by Medicare,” I became intrigued.
 Just how big is the market for durable medical equipment or “DMEs”?
 Turns out, it is huge.

 Interested by the ad, I was reminded of the AmMed story and decided to see how Arriva Medical was marketing its diabetic supplies.
 According to the many complaints on pissedconsumer.com, not very well.

 This is a sampling of what we found:

 - “My uncle who has dementia moved in with us.
 When we were cleaning his apartment we could not believe how many diabetic devices he had.
 Now I know why.
 Arriva Medical apparently got our phone number and has been calling us day and night to order more supplies.
 I had six calls yesterday and it is 9 AM and they have already called.
 I told them emphatically not to call us; that we would call them if we needed anything but it doesn’t matter to them.
 I am sure they are ripping off Medicare by selling product to seniors that don’t need or want them.”

 - “They are the most uncaring company, when all I wanted was my diabetic supplies, all they were interested in selling all other medical supplies wish I didn’t need, I gave up with them and thank god I don’t do business with them….”

 Many of the complaints detailed orders not delivered while many others said the company used very high pressure sales tactics.